Dr. Diana Wagner, Program Advisor

 Submit a written description of the reasons for pursuing graduate study in education and a statement of career goals.

 Submit three recommendations in support of the application.
 Recommendations must be positive and support the ability of the individual to succeed in graduate study.
 Recommenders must be qualified persons in positions that allow them to judge the applicant’s academic potential, deportment and dispositions.
+We recommend that your references include:

 Complete and submit a plan of study approved and signed by the student’s assigned advisor.